cshep4/proto-registry/README.md

 # Proto-Registry

-A example repository to show how to effectively store & manage protocol buffer definitions for gRPC services.
+An example repository to show how to effectively store & manage protocol buffer definitions for gRPC services.

 This was created as a reference for the [Gophercon Europe 2024](https://gophercon.eu/) talk "Building gRPC Microservices Effectively with Go".